How to Become a Speech-Language Pathologist in New Mexico

 • Pre-Clinical Training

-If you have a bachelor’s degree in communicative sciences and disorders, chances are that you’ve taken all the required prerequisites during your undergraduate study.
-You’ll be able to start taking your core courses, which will likely include:
+If you have a bachelor’s degree in communicative sciences and disorders, you’ve likely completed the prerequisites during your undergraduate studies.
+Your core graduate courses will likely include:

 • Adult Neurogenic Communicative Disorders